cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ## AEAD_CHACHA20_POLY1305, AEAD_AES_128_CCM, and AEAD_AES_128_CCM_8

-There are currently no concrete multi-user bounds for AEAD_CHACHA20_POLY1305, AEAD_AES_128_CCM, or AEAD_AES_128_CCM_8.
-Thus, to account for the additional factor `u`, i.e., the number of users, each `p` term in the confidentiality and integrity limits is replaced with `p / u`.
+There are currently no concrete multi-key bounds for AEAD_CHACHA20_POLY1305, AEAD_AES_128_CCM, or AEAD_AES_128_CCM_8.
+Thus, to account for the additional factor `u`, i.e., the number of keys, each `p` term in the confidentiality and integrity limits is replaced with `p / u`.

 ### AEAD_CHACHA20_POLY1305